 Frequently Asked Questions

-If you are a student, alumnus or a visitor and you use more than a minimal amount of Jefferson resources to create your invention, then you're obligated to submit an ROI form.
+If you are a student, alumnus or a visitor and you use more than a minimal amount of Jefferson resources to create your invention, then you're obligated to submit an IDF form.

 According to United States patent law, a patentable invention must be: (1) novel; (2) non-obvious; and (3) have utility.
 In addition, in 2011, 2012, and 2013, the Supreme Court set boundaries on what is patentable subject matter.
 We engage external patent attorneys to assess inventions for their patentability.